NEW FOREST PONY SHOWING RULES

 - Judges have been asked to take behaviour and temperament into account and not to judge ponies whose behaviour they consider to be a danger to either its handler/rider or other competitors.
 Such a pony will be asked to leave the ring.

 - No commercial, stud, or pony names to be displayed in the ring.

-- 2 year olds are permitted to be shown without a licence.
+- 2 year old colts are NOT permitted to be shown without a licence.

 Showing your New Forest Pony - Questions and Answers

 Q. We have a registered new forest mare and we are taking her to our local agricultural show.
 Can you advise us on the type of bridle and bit that we should use in the ridden M&M class, snaffle, double or pelham with double reins?

 A. All ponies in Novice Classes should be shown in a snaffle bridle.
 Seek the guidance of an experienced trainer to help you and your pony progress to a double - a pelham (particularly a jointed) can be a diplomatic transition between snaffle and double.
 Even in an Open Class, I would prefer to see a pony going sweetly in a snaffle rather than over-bitted and unhappy!

 Q. If we want to show a New Forest Pony in hand this year (she's rising 5) maybe even at Surrey County can you tell me if in hand bridle or white headcollar is needed.
 Also as we are about to purchase a new saddle am I right in assuming brown tack is better than black for M&M or working M&M classes?

 A. The NFPB&CS showing rule does not allow yearlings to be bitted at any show, but for older ponies its usually OK (except for NF & Hampshire and Breed Show) but individual show society rules should be referred to carefully!
 As for black saddles, its personal preference and what compliments the pony -

 I personally prefer brown, but the fit and style is far more important!